-7.0 - Conclusion
+6.0 - Conclusion

 The above report outlines the findings from the Weston & Sampson's evaluation of the current swimming pool facility at the Forest River Park Pool, in the City of Salem, MA.
-We would like to note that the staff and the city have done an excellent job maintaining this facility throughout its life of operation.
-However, the 116 year old pool has reached the end of its service life.

 The evaluation did not test for any contaminations such as lead, polychlorinated biephenyls (PCB's), asbestos, and other contaminates.
 The facility was constructed during a time period where these contaminants were commonly used in the construction industry.
 It can only be assumed that the facility may contain these contaminants.
-In addition, our structural evaluation was limited to a visual inspection of the pool and facilities, and review of the facility record drawings.
+In addition, our structural evaluation was limited to a visual inspection of the pool and facilities, and review of the available facility record drawings.
 Concrete testing was not required for this evaluation, and was therefore not undertaken.